-As a leading lady, it can be a challenge to be taken seriously in meetings, whether the situation is with a full board of male executives, in a room with your new team, or an unfamiliar setting.
-A recent article from Ellevate discussed the idea behind “executive presence” and varying definitions of the concept.
-We want every woman to feel empowered to create her own executive presence , so we’re giving you our top tips on how to embrace your strengths and inspire and empower other Leading Ladies in your workplace.
+Speaking up in a meeting and having your voice heard can sometimes be a challenge, especially for women.
+Whether you’re speaking to a board full of male executives, in a room with your new team, or an unfamiliar setting, we’re sharing best practices to ensure you’re taken seriously at every level.
+We want every woman to feel empowered to create her own executive presence, so we’re giving you our top tips on how to embrace your strengths and inspire and empower other Leading Ladies in your workplace.

 Dress and act the part